telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 Now, we're going to start the local Telepresence client, which will spawn a special shell which connects to the proxy in the remote Kubernetes cluster.

 ```
-% telepresence --method inject-tcp --deployment telepresence-deployment --expose 8080 --run-shell
+% telepresence --deployment telepresence-deployment --expose 8080 --run-shell
 ```

 In this special shell, change to the `examples/guestbook` directory, and start the frontend application as follows.
-We'll need to know the directory where Predis is installed.
+We'll need to know the directory where PHP can load its dependencies, e.g., Predis.
 You can figure this out by typing:

 ```
 % pear config-get php_dir
 ```

-Now, in the `examples/guestbook` directory, start PHP:
+Now, in the `examples/guestbook` directory, start PHP, and pass in the pear shared directory:

 ```
 % php -d include_path="PATH_TO_PEAR_DIR" -S 0.0.0.0:8080